Door County Lighthouse Festival

 Visitors aboard the Washington Island Ferry will see the range light tower, keeper’s dwelling, and fog signal building.
 The front range light can only be seen by boats approaching Death’s Door from Lake Michigan.

 Plum Island Rear Range Lighthouse is owned by the U.S. Fish and Wildlife Service.
-It is closed to the public; however, it can be seen by boats and ferries that pass by the island during the annual Lighthouse Festival.
+It is closed to the public; however, it can be seen by boats and ferries that pass by the island during the Lighthouse Passport Days.
 Visit Door County Maritime Museum for more information.

 7. Eagle Bluff Lighthouse